Point Calimere Wildlife and Bird Sanctuary: Fauna

-Waterbirds

-This site has recorded the second largest congregation of migratory waterbirds in India, with a peak population in excess of 100,000, representing 103 species.
-Bombay Natural History Society researchers have captured, studied, ringed and released over 200,000 birds during the course of several ornithological studies here in the past several years.
+The sanctuary hosts the second largest congregation of migratory waterbirds in India, with a peak population in excess of 100,000, representing 103 species.
+Over 200,000 birds have been captured, studied, ringed and released during the course of several ornithological studies in the past several years.

 In October these waterbirds arrive from Rann of Kutch, Eastern Siberia, Northern Russia, Central Asia and parts of Europe for their feeding season and start returning to those breeding places in January.
 These waterbirds include threatened species such as spot-billed pelican, Nordmann's greenshank, spoonbill sandpiper and black-necked stork.
 Near threatened species include black-headed ibis, Asian dowitcher, lesser flamingo, spoonbill, darter and painted stork.

-Landbirds

 Over 15 km2 of the best tropical dry evergreen forest in India are in the sanctuary.
 They harbour a large variety of resident and migratory landbirds.
 The most common of the 35 resident species are white-browed bulbul, brahminy kite, small green-billed malkoha, crow pheasant, rose-ringed parakeet, grey partridge, blue-tailed bee-eater and common iora.

 Spotted and collared doves are common in the mangroves.